 Bonus: Display Rich Snippets to Increase Click-through Rate

-Google uses schema is to create “rich snippets” that displays key information such as user ratings in the search results page.
+Google uses schema to create “rich snippets” that display key information such as user ratings on the search results page.

 When your pages have rich snippets the click-through rate from Google search results increases instantly.

 To implement schema makeup in your user reviews and ratings you can use StarCat Reviews WordPress plugin. “

 And as a small local business, you can focus on video conferencing as well.

 With location-tagged mobile searching now being the most common variety, and huge international retailers dominating the rankings for generic search terms, it’s clear that online sellers face a huge struggle to stand out without optimizing for local traffic.